VHTRC Policy on Event Cancellation

 Summary: Forces beyond our control can lead to the cancellation of a VHTRC event.
 If a VHTRC event is cancelled, it is possible that you will receive no refund of your entry fee.
 We will, however, endeavor to issue refunds or make other compensation to the extent funds are available to do so.

 Discussion: In the summer of 2002, two major 100 mile races, Hardrock and Angeles Crest, were cancelled because of fires in the forests.
+In 2008, Western States was cancelled.
+Angeles Crest was cancelled again in 2009.
 On two occasions, the VHTRC had to consider cancelling the Women's Half Marathon.
 One year Hurricane Fran had come through two days before the race, and in 2001 the event was three days after September 11.
 In two years, the latest being 2006, there were forest fires in the mountains where MMT is held.
 None of these occurrences caused us to cancel the event in question although the 2006 MMT fire required substantial change to the middle portion of the course.
-We did, however, cancel the Trail Run Across the Commonwealth the year that Hurricane Fran came through.
-We had spent no money on TRAC and could easily refund all the entry fees.
-It may not always be that easy.

 The occurrences that can cause a race cancellation are not predictable.
 Cancellations usually occur when there is a serious threat to the safety of runners and volunteers such as forest fires, hurricanes, and tornadoes, or in the event of a national emergency.
 These generally occur with little advance notice.